clp-research/slurk/docs/slurk_gettingstarted.rst

 "Hello World": A basic test of the server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The easiest way to use system is using Docker.
+The easiest way to use system is using Docker (https://www.docker.com/products/docker-desktop).
 For this, ``docker`` is
 recommended:

 .. code-block:: bash